If you can't afford travel insurance, then you can't afford travel.

 If you are taking your laptop, camera and other valuables with you, some of our travel insurance plans allow you to specify these items to cover their higher value.
 Check your policy benefits and description of coverage (policy wording) carefully for the limits on this cover and exclusions, particularly for cash, high value items and sporting equipment.

-First off this is not insurance for liability while you are driving your car.
-If you are involved in an accident or accidentally cause damage and are held accountable for it, insurance can cover your liability and legal expenses.
+First off, this is not insurance for liability while you are driving your car or motorbike or operating any watercraft.
+If you are otherwise involved in an accident or accidentally cause damage and are held accountable for it, insurance can cover your liability and legal expenses.
 Once again not all World Nomads insurers offer this type of cover so please read the description of coverage (policy wording) relevant to you.

-Travel insurance usually ends the minute you arrive home, so if you have bought a policy for 12 months and come home after 4, you aren't entitled to a refund on the 'unused' portion.
+Travel insurance usually ends the minute you arrive home, so if you have bought a policy for 12 months and come home after four, you aren't entitled to a refund on the 'unused' portion.
 For some of our policies, you can resume your trip on the same policy; you just won't be covered for the time you're at home.
-Read the description of coverage (policy wording) and look at the clauses for period of cover and the terms "medical evacuation", "trip interruption" or "curtailment" for details on when you may be covered for expenses if you have to return home early (and always read the exclusions to cover carefully).
+Read the description of coverage (policy wording) and look at the clauses for period of coverage and the terms 'medical evacuation', 'trip interruption' or 'curtailment' for details on when you may be covered for expenses if you have to return home early (and always read the exclusions to cover carefully).

-All travel insurance policies have specific benefits and exclusions so it's common sense, imperative, and absolutely necessary to take the time to read the policy wording carefully.
-These vary depending depending on which country you are from, so please take the time and always contact us if you are unsure about anything.
+All travel insurance policies have specific benefits, conditions and exclusions so it's common sense, imperative, and absolutely necessary to take the time to read the policy wording carefully.
+These vary depending on your Country of Residence, so please take the time and always contact us if you are unsure about anything.

 Travel insurance for independent travelers.
 Nobody wants to think about all the things that could go wrong on their trip, but these things can and do happen.
 So be prepared and get your travel insurance today.